DolphinWorld/udacitySelfDrivingCourse/P5/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I trained all the data, although the testing result is about 99.5% correct, it does not work well in the real video.
+I think that could because the training image on vehicles are whole vehicle, while search on the real image usually has offset, even I set the overlap to 0.8.

+I need to process the training/testing vehicle images, create it with offset, either x, or y.